Jensen Kyra: Early life

+She eventually joined the reality singing search of GMA Network's Protege: The Battle for the Big Break and was later on included as a regular artist in the noontime variety show of the same TV network, Party Pilipinas.
+She was hired by Chinese-Filipino tycoon Roberto Ongpin to become the Entertainment Director of Alphaland Corporation handling two island resorts in the Pacific.

 Singing career

 2011

 She was on TV5's Willing Willie wherein she was the grand winner in the Kantanong Segment.
 In April, she joined GMA7's Protege: The Battle for the Big Break.
 After the competition, she signed a contract with GMA Artist Center.
 She appeared on following TV Shows: Party Pilipinas, Bubble Gang, Unang Hirit.